microcode2006/beers-api/README.md

 ## **Get Started**
 To run the web api locally, ensure .net framework 4.8 and IIS Express installed.
-Run http://localhost:5000/swagger locally to get Swagger UI for local test, and go http://localhost:5000/swagger/docs/v1 to get API specs.
+Run http://localhost:5000/swagger locally to get Swagger UI for local test, and use http://localhost:5000/swagger.json to explore API.